xamry/notes/Java/Java 8 new features.md

 Lambda expressions introduced a concise syntax for defining anonymous functions.
 They enable **functional programming** by treating functions as first-class citizens, allowing the use of functional interfaces and enabling the use of functional programming constructs like streams.

 ## Stream API**
 The Stream API `java.util.stream` provides a declarative way to process collections of data in a functional programming style.
-Streams allow you to perform operations like filtering, mapping, and reducing on collections with ease, making code more readable and concise.
+Streams allow you to perform operations like *filtering*, *mapping*, and *reducing* on collections with ease, making code more readable and concise.

 ## Optional:
 The Optional class provides a way to handle potentially null values in a more expressive and safe manner.
 It encourages developers to explicitly handle cases where a value may be absent, reducing the likelihood of null pointer exceptions.